old-trusty/gimme/readme.md

 !!!
 Options Not Implemented !!!:
     -s, spawn <repo>
-        create and/or clone <repo> from a list of predefined remotes.
+        create and/or clone <repo> from a list of remotes (i.e. github, gitlab, sourcehut) -m, modify
-    -m, modify
         set remote repo options.
     -c, config